 impossible to do as family members are often asked to divide into available spots at homeless shelters, women-only programs, men-only programs, or other family members, etc. At Family Promise, we believe that keeping families together is of utmost importance in ensuring successful and sustainable lifestyles.
 We accept two-parent families, single mothers or fathers with children, grandparents raising grandchildren, and veteran families.
 Children under the age of 18 represent approximately 70% of the residents at Family Promise.

-All of our families are referred to AMH through our congregations and network of social service providers.
-Families entering the program must be substance free, pass a criminal background check, have a source of income and transportation, be career searching or, be involved in a job training program; and sign an agreement that is renewed monthly based on progress toward individual goals.
-Each family at AMH works with our Family Services Director to identify and maintain their monthly plan for regaining independence and self-sufficiency.
-In addition, each family has the opportunity to attend classes on parenting, financial management, housing and real estate, and career searching.
+Our families are referred to our program, through our congregations, network of social service providers, and school districts.
+Families entering the program must pass a criminal background check, have a source of income and transportation, be career searching or, be involved in a job training program; and sign an agreement that is renewed monthly based on progress toward individual goals.
+Each family works with our Family Services Director to identify and maintain their monthly plan for regaining independence and self-sufficiency.
+In addition, each family is required to attend classes on parenting, family empowerment and advocacy, financial management, housing and real estate, and career searching.

 The Family Promise Program model is integral throughout the State of New Hampshire.
 Family Promise of Greater Nashua has always served Hillsborough County; however to truly provide for the needs of our community, we have expanded our services to western Rockingham County.
 Family Promise of Greater Nashua works collaboratively with Seacoast Family Promise and Family Promise of Greater Concord.

 While is independently operated, Family Promise is an affiliate of the national organization of Family